 - Payment of all tuition and fees, as outlined in the Marquette University Graduate School Bulletin for the corresponding academic year.

-Applicants who accept offers of admission are required to successfully pass a background check and submit valid documentation to meet clinical site health requirements (e.g., current vaccinations).
+- Applicants who accept offers of admission are required to pay a one-time acceptance fee, successfully pass a background check and submit valid documentation to meet clinical site health requirements (e.g., current vaccinations).
 These steps must be completed prior to beginning course work.

 Information on Program Enrollment and Student Outcomes

-This web page will publish annual enrollment and attrition data of student cohorts as this information becomes available.
+This section of the web page will publish annual enrollment and attrition data of student cohorts as this information becomes available.

-This webpage will publish annual rates of employment and National Certification Examination (NCE) pass rates of graduates of the program as this information becomes available.
+This section of the webpage will publish annual rates of employment and National Certification Examination (NCE) pass rates of graduates of the program as this information becomes available.

-For more information regarding the program, please contact Taylor Rose Pamperin, graduate program advisor, via email or at (414) 288-5632.
+For more information regarding the program, please contact Reade Carrathers via email or at (414) 288-3878.